-Dr Engelkamp is a Teaching Fellow in International Relations at the Department of War Studies.
+Dr Engelkamp is a Lecturer in International Relations Education at the Department of War Studies.
 He previously lectured at the University of Muenster and at the University of Magdeburg in Germany and was visiting professor at the Institut d’Etudes Politiques in Lille.
 He holds a PhD in Political Science from the Graduate School of Politics Muenster, Germany.

 His main research interests are global security governance and processes of normalisation in global and European politics; critical approaches to peace and conflict; international relations theory (especially critical norms research and post-colonial approaches); and political anthropology.
 His research has appeared in journals such as Alternatives, International Studies Perspectives and European Review of International Studies.

 Stephan’s research interests revolve around questions of norms and normalisation processes, the politics of identity construction, and policymaking in the field of International Relations and European Governance.
 In this regard, he is particularly interested in connecting critical and interpretive approaches in IR with anthropological theories and methods.